Healthy Life Trainer

 How should I store the popsicles in the freezer?

-Keep the popsicles in the mold, where they will take their shapes as they freeze inside the freezer.
-If you don't have popsicle mold you can use any small freezer-safe cups.
+Keep the popsicles in the molds, where they will take their shapes as they freeze inside the freezer.
+If you don't have popsicle molds you can use any small freezer-safe cups.

 • Close shot to no churn honeycomb ice cream topped with honeycomb chips.